import-js/eslint-import-resolver-typescript/README.md

 - Make sure your change is covered by a test import.
 - Make sure that `npm test` passes without a failure.
+- Make sure your code is formatted `npm format`.

+We have an [automatic travis build](https://travis-ci.org/alexgorbatchev/eslint-import-resolver-typescript) which will run the above on your PRs.
+If either fails, we won't be able to merge your PR until it's fixed.